jakobhviid/BigDataCourseExercises/lectures/05/README.md

 kubectl run redis-cluster-client --rm --tty -i --env REDIS_PASSWORD=<password> --image docker.io/bitnami/redis-cluster:7.2.1-debian-11-r0 -- bash
 ```

-You can then use the following command inside of the interactive container to connect to the redis cluster using redis-cli:
+You can then use the following command inside the interactive container to connect to the redis cluster using redis-cli:

 ```bash
 redis-cli -c -h redis-redis-cluster -a $REDIS_PASSWORD